 Building sustainable communities

-This community-focused initiative aligns with SMUD’s core purpose and vision to enhance the quality of life for all our customers through creative energy solutions.
-The program helps bring environmental equity and economic vitality to all communities in our service area, with special attention given to historically under-served neighborhoods.
+This community-focused program aligns with SMUD’s core purpose and vision to enhance the quality of life for all our customers through innovative energy solutions.
+The program helps bring environmental equity and economic vitality to all communities in our service area, with special attention given to historically underserved neighborhoods.

 The need for equity

 A recent report* found that between 2006 and 2016 the Sacramento region ranked in the bottom-third of the 100 largest metropolitan areas in growth and prosperity.
 The report concluded that the increased disparity in quality of life between high-performing and low-performing neighborhoods, including access to basic services such as health care, transportation, education and economic opportunity, is holding back our entire region's potential.

 *2018 Brookings Institute Study, Charting a Course to the Sacramento Region’s Future Economic Prosperity.

 See how our Sustainable Communities partnerships are helping all our neighborhoods have the best chance at a high quality of life.

 SMUD launches new program to provide job training, clean energy and beautification to underserved neighborhoods.

 SMUD believes in the ability to make a greater collective community impact through partnerships.
 We’re looking for private industry, government agencies and nonprofits to invest in and implement programs that provide equitable access to proven indicators of sustainable community success.

 We’ve updated and expanded the data in our Resource Priorities Map, making it easier to identify communities in our service area that need the most help.